i-ishaan-singh/IUIjs/README.md

 # IUI.js
 ##### version 1.0.0

-IUI is a simple UI Widgets creation JavaScript library for creating UI faster.
+IUI is a simple Widget creation JavaScript library for creating User Interface faster.
 It aims at minimising the use of JavaScript in UI Creation and manupulation, giving more responsibility on HTML.
 IUI provides custom HTML tags which can be directly embeded anywhere in the template.
 IUI requires *JQuery* to function.